UniversalConceptualCognitiveAnnotation/UCCA_English-EWT/README.md

 This corpus contains 55590 tokens over 3813 sentences, as tokenized and split according to the [Universal Dependencies English Web Treebank](http://github.com/UniversalDependencies/UD_English-EWT).

+The annotation was conducted in the Hebrew University of Jerusalem.
+If you use this corpus, please cite:

+Content Differences in Syntactic and Semantic Representation Daniel Hershcovich, Omri Abend and Ari Rappoport

 Files included
 --------------